 Prefer to listen rather than read?

-Rising Health Insurance and Healthcare Costs for Seniors
+Rising Insurance and Healthcare Costs in Retirement

 The need to save on health insurance costs and healthcare applies to ageing populations elsewhere in the developed world.
 For instance, while the Australian government continues to work to bring down healthcare costs for its citizens, rising out-of-pocket healthcare expenditures have also become increasingly worrisome for the country’s ageing population.